 Unfortunately, things do get a little bit technical when a neighbor's fire damaged your property.
 However, car insurance and broker app Jerry has compiled all you need to know about the technicalities of smoke damage from a neighbor's fire.

 Qualifying circumstances for homeowner’s insurance to cover smoke damage

-The good news is that nearly all fire and smoke damage is covered under a standard homeowner’s insurance policy.
-There are few gray areas, but it does not matter if the fire occurred in your home or another nearby building.
-Only one situation nullifies homeowner’s insurance coverage in connection with fire damage: If a fire is deliberately caused by the homeowner, then insurance will not pay for the damage.
+Nearly all fire and smoke damage is covered under a standard homeowner’s insurance policy.
+There are a few gray areas, but it does not matter if the fire occurred in your home or another nearby building.
+However, if a fire is deliberately caused by the homeowner, then insurance will not pay for the damage.

-So, if your neighbor burns her own house down, her homeowner’s insurance won’t cover the cost of repairs or replacement.
-For your house next door and smoke damage, this falls into a gray area.
-Still, since the fire was not your fault, your homeowner’s is likely to still pay to fix the smoke damage from a neighbor’s fire in your home.
+So, if your neighbor burns their own house down, their homeowner’s insurance won’t cover the cost of repairs or replacement.
+However, since the fire was not your fault, your homeowner’s is likely to still pay to fix smoke damage from your neighbor's fire.